bouncepaw/betula/README.md

 ## Features
 * Publish bookmarks, along with optional title and description formatted with [Mycomarkup](https://mycorrhiza.wiki/help/en/mycomarkup).
 * Add tags to your bookmarks.
-* Posts can be public or private.
+* Bookmarks can be public or private.
 Share only what you want to share!
 * Simple user interface that does not require JavaScript.
   * If you have JavaScript, you can use tag autocompletion.
 * The whole collection is saved as a single SQLite file.